 This datapoint is a measure of the percent of long-term residents who have experienced a urinary tract infection.
 Although more of these infections could reflect poorly on a facility's nursing care, it is problematic to compare different facilities due to nursing homes having varying reporting standards.

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percentage of patients who were given antipsychotic medications.
-While antipsychotic drugs may be vital to many patients, it is important to make sure these drugs are being used only where medically required.
-In limited situations, excessive reliance on these medications may indicate a facility is using these medications to subdue residents.
+This figure indicates the percentage of long-term care patients taking antipsychotic drugs.
+While antipsychotic medications play an important role in caring for many residents, it is important to make sure these drugs are being used appropriately.
+In limited cases, excessive reliance on these medications may suggest a nursing home is using these medications to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

 In Collar City Nursing and Rehabilitation Center, 13.71% of Patients use Anti-Anxiety Medication

 This statistic gauges the percentage of long-term residents who were prescribed antianxiety medication.
 These medications are generally prescribed to patients suffering from anxiety and depression.